GV94/react-interview/readme.md

 **Problem Statement:**
 Create a simple movie search application using React that allows users to search for movies and display the results in a list.
 The application should use the Open Movie Database (OMDb) API to fetch movie data.
 The application should be implemented by following the steps below.

+You are free to google as much as you like, treat the test like a day at work, not an exam.
+AI applications like chatGPT or github co-pilot should however not be used.

 ## Step 1: State

 Create a simple search box that allows users to enter a movie title.
 When the user types into the search box, update the component's state to reflect the current search query.